jyguojun/Theileria-orientalis-illumina-and-nanopore-reads/README.md

 **[Masurca](https://github.com/alekseyzimin/masurca)**

 Masurca requires a configuration file to run (use # to ignore parameters in configuration file).
-To run Masurca `bash assemble.sh`, use the shell script `assemble.sh` generated from `masurca configuration_file`
+A shell script `assemble.sh` will be generated from the command, `masurca configuration_file`.
+To run the shell script, use `bash assemble.sh`.

 Example of the configuration file used in this assembly:
 ```